grafana/alloy/docs/design/908-proposal-process.md

 * Add a comment notifying readers that a design document is created, with a link to the design document.

-Once comments on PRs for design documents have slowed down, the PR is merged regardless of the current state of the proposal.
-More PRs to update the design document may be warranted based on ongoing discussions on the proposal issue.
-Any links on the proposal issue should be updated to point to the latest version of the design document.

 Design documents do not track the state of the proposal; the proposal issue is the source of truth.

+The PR for design documents are merged once the associated proposal becomes _Accepted_.
+If the proposal becomes _Declined_, the PR for the design document is closed.

 ### Design document template